 How much did they cost?

 Seriously, if you’re curious about the cost of adoption, Google it.
-Call an adoption agency or a layer.
+Call an adoption agency or a lawyer.

 And why do you really need to know?
-By the way, I have a nice lady I met in Target that is solely resonsible for this question.
+By the way, I have a nice lady I met in Target that is solely responsible for this question.

 I was on vacation and had forgotten to pack underwear.
+I mean, of all things to forget, right?
 My two kids were running around the ladies lingerie section like little Energizer Bunnies on blue meth.
 Yes.
 I love being asked about finances while holding a six pack of boring briefs.
-Who doesn’t?
+I mean…who doesn’t?

 Now that you’ve adopted, do you think you’ll get pregnant?